Children's Divorce Counseling & Coping Skills

 Talk to your children about the logistics of divorce, such as when they will be spending time with either parent, potential changes in your child’s school, possible relocation, and potential financial insecurities.
 Keeping these challenges from your children may cause them to be in the dark about why their lives are changing, leading them to potentially feel rejected or struggle with trust.
 Parents and children can work together to give information about the process, as children of divorce are part of the family unit and deserve support and guidance.

-It may also be helpful to talk to a pediatrician or child psychologist about how much logistical information to discuss with your child based on age and development level.
-Young children may feel confused by the complexity of custody, whereas teenagers may want more of a sense of agency in determining their living situation.
+It may also be helpful to talk to a child psychologist about how much logistical information to discuss with your child based on age and development level.
+Young children may feel confused by the complexity of custody, whereas teenagers may want more agency in determining their living situation.
 If you struggle to have this conversation with your children, regardless of their age, you may consider talking to them with a marriage and family therapist present.
-If you do not have an amicable divorce, you might consider one of the parents can show up for family therapy each week to discuss the child’s behavioral therapy journey.
+If you do not have an amicable divorce, you might consider whether one parent can show up for family therapy each week to discuss the children’s behavior.

 Validate their feelings